Tanzania – Dolphin and Marine Conservation

 Flights, Humanitarian Visa, travel health insurance, personal expenses

 Jambiani and Kizimkazi, where you will spend most of your time as a volunteer, are small villages located on the southern part of Zanzibar’s beautiful and quiet east coast.
-About an hour’s drive from Stone Town, Jambiani is a village that stretches along the coastline, bordered by expansive white sand beaches.
+About an hour and a half drive from Stone Town, Jambiani is a village that stretches along the coastline, bordered by expansive white sand beaches.
 Kizimkazi is a small fishing village located in the Menai Bay Conservation Area of south-west Zanzibar.
 Here you will find communities operating at a leisurely pace amidst the sunny, tropical climate.
 Menai Bay is also home to a number of iconic marine species, including bottlenose and humpback dolphins (there are also humpback whales from June to October).

 The main focus of this marine conservation project is to monitor the dolphins and human-dolphin interaction.
 The information collected by volunteers during their placement will feed into research, surveys and studies conducted by the academic and research institutions in Zanzibar and will contribute greatly to the marine conservation efforts in Zanzibar.
 For example, monitoring human-dolphin interaction is important as it will inform government policies on how best to regulate tourist and fishing activities to ensure that the dolphins do not become too stressed, which could potentially lead to lower numbers of dolphins in the future in this part of the world.